TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 The structure of the directory is the typical of a Jenkins server in Linux.

-After a time saerching for interesting information in this directory, a recursive grep revealed relevant data:
+After spending some time searching for interesting information within this directory, we found an encrypted password:

 <br />